 Skip to content

-Some tasks aren’t a single job - they’re a pipeline.
-Resize an image, then generate thumbnails, then update the CDN. bunqueue’s FlowProducer lets you express these dependencies naturally: children execute first, and the parent job runs only when all children complete.
+Some tasks are not a single job, they are a pipeline: resize an image, generate thumbnails, update the CDN.
+FlowProducer expresses these dependencies naturally, children run first and the parent runs only when all of them complete.

 import { FlowProducer, Worker } from 'bunqueue/client';